basilboli/fifty-five-test/README.md

 Important Notes
 ===
-Application is generated using gwt webCreate for speed reasons.
+* Application is generated using gwt webCreate for speed reasons.
 Some boilerplate code maybe still there.

+* (Reinventing the wheel).Implementation of the custom version of the Tree was considered as a part of challange.
+Of cource I know about javax.swing.tree TreeNode etc.